bestbat/Homura/TWEAKS.md

 Unity mouse problems | Tab out and in.
 World of Warcraft 1.12.1 no sound | Start the game in a new wine preifx.
 Garry's Mod | Workshop addons dont work.
 You need download and install your workshop addon/collection manually.
 To download the addons visit https://steamworkshopdownloader.io/ and after downloading your addon, copy the addon files in a folder and copy the folder to `/home/$USER/.local/share/Homura/Games/Steam/drive_c/Program Files/Steam/steamapps/common/GarrysMod/garrysmod/addons/`
+Games For Windows Live Games | Old games like GTA IV, Viva Pinata etc.. with the GFWLG login dont work.
+This need to be workarounded by installing XLiveLess.

 # FAQ